natefinch/npf/docs/API.md

 A PUT to ~*user*/*anyseries*/*name*-*anyrevision* sets whether the corresponding charm or bundle is published and can be accessed through a URL with no channel.
-If the revision number is not specified, the id is resolved to the charm or bundle with the latest development revision number.
+If the revision number is not specified, the id is resolved to the charm or bundle with the latest development revision number when publishing, and to the charm or bundle with the latest non-development revision number when unpublishing.
 The id must not include the development channel.

 ```go
 type PublishRequest struct {